Bromelain: Meat tenderizing and other uses

 Along with papain, bromelain is one of the most popular proteases to use for meat tenderizing.
 Bromelain is sold in a powdered form, which is combined with a marinade, or directly sprinkled on the uncooked meat.

 Cooked or canned pineapple does not have a tenderizing effect, as the enzymes are heat-labile and denatured in the cooking process.
-Some prepared meat products, such as meatballs and commercially available marinades, include pineapple and/or pineapple-derived ingredients.
+Some prepared meat products, such as meatballs and commercially available marinades, include pineapple or pineapple-derived ingredients.

 Although the quantity of bromelain in a typical serving of pineapple fruit is probably fairly minimal, specific extraction can yield sufficient quantities for domestic and industrial processing, including uses in baking, anti-browning of cut fruit, textiles and cosmetics manufacturing.

 Potential medical uses

 A concentrate of proteolytic enzymes enriched in bromelain is approved in Europe for the debridement (removal of dead tissue) of severe burn wounds under the trade name NexoBrid.

-Bromelain has not been scientifically proven to be effective in treating any other diseases, and the U.S. Food and Drug Administration has not approved it for the treatment of any disorder.
-In the United States, the passage of the Dietary Supplement Health and Education Act (DSHEA, 1994) allows the sale of bromelain-containing dietary supplements even though efficacy has not been confirmed.
+Bromelain has not been scientifically proven to be effective in treating any other diseases.
+Bromelain-containing dietary supplements are marketed with no confirmed efficacy, safety, recommended dosage, long term safety, or adverse interaction with other medications.

-While there have been studies which positively correlated the use of bromelain with reduction of symptom severity in osteoarthritis, "[t]he majority of the studies have methodological issues that make it difficult to draw definite conclusions", as none definitively established efficacy, recommended dosage, long term safety, or adverse interaction with other medications.

-Systemic enzyme therapy (consisting of combinations of proteolytic enzymes such as bromelain, trypsin, chymotrypsin, and papain) has been investigated in Europe to evaluate the efficacy in breast, colorectal, and plasmacytoma cancer patients.

-Bromelain may be effective as an adjunct therapy in relieving symptoms of acute rhinosinusitis in patients not treated with antibiotics.

-Bromelain is also claimed as a tooth plaque removal enhancer in toothpastes.